 Herbalists use Ashwagandha to increase the patient’s resistance to stress, anxiety, trauma and anxiety.
 Similar to Ginseng, Ashwagandha is used to improve the strength of the body, improve mental health, prevent infections, improve health in general and increase physical energy.

 Based on a study published and validated by the Indian Journal of Experimental Biology, this herb curbed inflammation in animals.
 Humans are expected to respond in a similar way to Ashwagandha.
-Ashwagandha is commonly used to cure chronic inflammatory ailments and arthritis.
+Ashwagandha is commonly used to cure chronic inflammatory ailments and arthritis.2.
+Anxiety and Stress:

-The Ashwagandha herb is a popular remedy for those who suffer from exhaustion, fatigue and chronic fatigue syndrome.
+The Ashwagandha herb is a popular remedy for those who suffer from exhaustion, fatigue and chronic fatigue syndrome.4.
+To increase weight:

 The typical dosage of this herb is about six grams of dried root every day.
-The herb is available in several forms such as herbal capsules, herbal tea, herbal tincture.
+The herb is available in several forms such as herbal capsules, herbal tea, herbal tincture.-Capsules:

-Ashwagandha herbal capsules measuring 500 mg can be taken two to three times every day.
+Ashwagandha herbal capsules measuring 500 mg can be taken two to three times every day.-Powder:

 3-gms with warm water/honey/milk– Ashwagandha herbal tea:

 The herbal tea is extremely beneficial, however, it has a very strong taste so it is best to add honey to it.– Tincture: